StephanGELo/Casting-Agency-API/README.md

 - General:
   - Fetches a dictionary of movies
   - Request Arguments: None
-  - Returns: an object with keys movies and success.
-The movies key contains a list of id, title and release_date with their corresponding values.
+  - Returns: an object with keys `movies` and `success`.
+The key `movies` contains a list of id, title and release_date with their corresponding values.

 - Sample:
 ```
     {
         "movies": [
             {
             "id": 1,
             "release_date": "Feb 14, 2020",
             "title": "Sonic The Hedgehog"
             },
             {
             "id": 2,
             "release_date": "Feb 7, 2020",
             "title": "The Call Of the Wild"
             }
         ],
         "success": true
     }

 ```